Govind-techie/LeetCode/README.md

   The solution uses a hash map to count the frequency of each element, then checks if all frequencies are unique by inserting them into a hash set.
   If any frequency repeats, return false; otherwise, return true.
   Time complexity is **O(n)** for counting and checking uniqueness, where n is the length of the array.*

+- **Problem 349: Intersection of Two Arrays**
+  *Given two arrays, find their intersection (unique elements present in both arrays).
+  The solution uses hash sets to store elements from the first array and checks for common elements in the second array, ensuring uniqueness in the result.
+  Time complexity is **O(n + m)**, where n and m are the lengths of the two arrays.*

 ---